PHP FormMail,

 Using Conditions and Required

 FormMail allows your HTML forms to control your user's file uploads using required and conditions.
-Review the HOW TO guide for these features for full details.
+Review the How-To guide for these features for full details.
 Briefly, when you use the name of a file field in required, FormMail checks whether a file has been uploaded.

 When you use the name of a file field in a conditions string comparison, FormMail substitutes the name of the file the user uploaded (the name of the file on the user's computer).